andrewpfunk/serverless-tutorial/README.md

 Before going on, let's see what happens when we make a small change to the app.

-- In GitHub, edit script.js and change the following line from:
+- In GitHub, edit script.js and change the following line from this:

 ~~~
 this.title.textContent = 'Todos'
 ~~~

-- To:
+- To this:

 ~~~
 this.title.textContent = 'Todo List'